qinguorui2001/tp/docs/UserGuide.md

 Format: `find [n/NAME] [m/MODULE] [t/TAG]...`

 **Note:**
-1. At least one prefix is required.
+1. There should be at least one prefix.
-2. Ordering of prefixes are not strict and multiple keywords are allowed.
+2. Ordering of prefixes are not strict and presence of multiple keywords are acceptable.
 3. Keywords are **case-insensitive** <br> e.g. `cs1101s` will match `CS1101S`.
-4. Each part of name seperated by space will match the full name. <br> e.g. `n/Hans` will match `Hans Bo`.
+4. Each part of name separated by space will match the full name. <br> e.g. `n/Hans` will match `Hans Bo`.
 5. Students' names matching at least one keyword will be returned (i.e. `OR` search). <br>
    e.g. `n/Hans Bo` will return `Hans Gruber`, `Bo Yang`.
 6. We can search for multiple fields, e.g., modules at once, separated by a whitespace. <br>